Regularized Principal Component Analysis for Spatial Data: Introduction

-In this research, we propose a regularization approach for estimation of dominant patterns, taking into account smoothness and localized features that are expected in real-world spatial processes.
-The proposed dominant pattern estimates are directly obtained by solving a minimization problem.
-We call our method \emph{SpatPCA}, which not only gives effective estimates of dominant patterns, but also provides an ideal set of basis functions for estimating the underlying (nonstationary) spatial covariance function, even when data are irregularly located in space.
-In addition, we develop an algorithm for solving the resulting nonconvex optimization problem using the alternating direction method of multipliers (ADMM) (see \citet{admm}).
-The algorithm is fast and easy to implement.
+In this research, we propose a regularization approach for estimating the dominant patterns, taking into account smoothness and localized features that are expected in real-world spatial processes.
+The proposed estimates are directly obtained by solving a minimization problem.
+We call our method \emph{SpatPCA}, which not only gives effective estimates of dominant patterns, but also provides an ideal set of basis functions for estimating the underlying (nonstationary) spatial covariance function, even when data are irregularly or sparsely located in space.
+In addition, we develop a fast algorithm to solve the resulting optimization problem using the alternating direction method of multipliers (ADMM) (see \citet{admm}).
+An R package called SpatPCA is developed and available on the Comprehensive R Archive Network (CRAN).

 The rest of this paper is organized as follows.
 In Section~\ref{sec: proposal}, we introduce the proposed SpatPCA method, including dominant patterns estimation and spatial covariance function estimation.
 Our ADMM algorithm for computing the SpatPCA estimates is provided in Section~\ref{sec:algorithm}.
 Some simulation experiments that illustrate the superiority of SpatPCA and an application of SpatPCA to a global sea surface temperature dataset are presented in Section~\ref{sec:simulation}.